-If the IRS changes or makes corrections to the federal Form 1041 or if the fiduciary amends the estate's or trust's federal tax return, the fiduciary will need to amend the Form FID-3 within 90 days of receiving the Internal Revenue Service's notification of the corrections made to the federal Form 1041 or within 90 days of filing the amended federal tax return.
+If the IRS changes or makes corrections to the federal Form 1041 or if the fiduciary amends the estate or trust's federal tax return, the fiduciary will need to amend the Form FID-3 within 90 days of receiving the Internal Revenue Service's notification of the corrections made to the federal Form 1041 or within 90 days of filing the amended federal tax return.

-reflects an increased tax liability, the late payment penalty may be waived.
+If the fiduciary files an amended tax return that reflects an increased tax liability, the late payment penalty may be waived.
 Simply mark the "Amended return" box on the tax form and pay the tax and applicable interest in full.
 By marking this box and paying all the tax and interest in full, the fiduciary is requesting a waiver of the late payment penalty.